 The PCC has several engagement programmes which run throughout the year.
-To find out more about them, and to see which events are coming up soon please click here.
+To find out more about them, and to see which events are coming up soon please visit our PCC events area.
 Please click the same link if you'd like to invite the Commissioner to one of your own events.

-A list of meetings and speaking engagements which the Commissioner will be attending can be found here.
+View a list of meetings and speaking engagements which the Commissioner will be attending.
 Please note that many of these are private meetings.

 The PCC’s weekly email newsletter contains a snapshot of her forthcoming meetings and events as well as a round up of news and views from the week.

-If you are already signed up to the Commissioner's newsletter and no longer wish to receive it please click here.
+If you are already signed up to the Commissioner's newsletter and no longer wish to receive it please click use this form to unsubscribe.